MohamedSuwan/Mohamed-20Suwan/README.md

 [Historical Weather Data Analysis](https://github.com/MohamedSuwan/Weather-Data)

-* Web Scraping: scraping the historical hourly data from a website using Selenium
+-Web Scraping: scraping the historical hourly data from a website using Selenium
-* Data cleansing: cleaning, modifying using regular expression, and converting the data into a CSV file for better handling
-* Data Visualization: more cleaning and analysis of the data to get the useful data for visualization and reporting using pandas and Matplotlib
-- Power BI Dashboard: telling the story through visuals
+-Data cleansing: cleaning, modifying using regular expression, and converting the data into a CSV file for better handling -Data Visualization: more cleaning and analysis of the data to get the useful data for visualization and reporting using pandas and Matplotlib -Power BI Dashboard: telling the story through visuals

 <br>

 ![Desktop View](images/wd.png "Desktop View")
 ![Android View](images/wa.jpg "Android View")

 <br>
 <br>